ekoumpar/bitonicSort_CUDA/README.md

 Google Collab      |  0.011     |	0.024    | 0.052    |   0.112      |  0.238    |   0.418   |  0.708    |  1.390  |
 Aristotel Cluster  |  0.012     |	0.019    | 0.034    |  0.067       |  0.135    |  0.262    |  0.571    |  1.170  |

+For a detailed analysis please refer to the project report.

+---

+## Credits

+Written by Koumparidou Eleni and Kostomanolaki Maria Sotiria in January 2025.